AaronZhenger/MoSimBuilder/README.md

 The team behind Builder has put together an extremely useful set of documentation to teach users the basics of the system and how to use it to its fullest.

 ## [Further Reading](Documentation/FurtherReading.md)
+A quick link to the core documentation for those familiar with unity and project setup

 ## [Contributing](Documentation/Contributing.md)
+The expectations when contributing as well as the Spirit of builder

 ## Beta 2 Plans
   - Improve Base Tooling